 Areas identified for exploration diamond drilling as part of Phase I include deeper drilling at the Golden Saddle and VG deposits to further test underground resource potential, as well as other prioritized near-surface targets elsewhere on the Project (e.g. Ulli's Ridge and Teacher targets on the White Gold property; Stewart and Shadow targets on the QV property).
-A total of 15,000 m of exploration diamond drilling and 7,300 m of RAB drilling is proposed.
+Moreover, continued diamond drill testing of the Chris Creek target is recommended.
+Future drilling should focus on identifying regions of the structure that are capable of hosting high-grade gold lodes.
+Before initiating further diamond drilling of Chris Creek, a detailed structural analysis should be conducted, combining the structures identified in LiDAR data and the 2024 optical televiewer surveying, to help pinpoint more favorable structural settings for gold deposition.
+Additionally, thin section petrography and hyperspectral scanning of coarse rejects should be undertaken to better understand the mineralogy and alteration of the target.
+A total of 15,000 m of exploration diamond drilling and 7,300 m of RAB drilling is proposed across all these various targets.